vefunder/protocol-research-review/README.md

 4. If research involves code, pleae add working code to your submission (no data! that would bloat the repo).
 5. Try to follow the [template](https://github.com/vefunder/protocol-research-review/blob/main/admin/templates/Report_template.md)

+## House style

+* Use "it's" rather than "it is"
+* Use "end user" rather than "enduser"
+* Use "multisig" rather than "multi-sig"
+* Use the Oxford comma
+* Use "blue chip" rather than "bluechip"
+* American English spellings (e.g. "centralize" rather than "centralise")

 When in doubt, please follow the template used in the articles in the [Cryptorisks substack](https://cryptorisks.substack.com/).

 Good luck!
 It is thanks to your efforts that we can self-police and decentralise our economy.